 The 2017 regular session of the 65th Legislature convened Jan.
-9. Under the state constitution, regular sessions in odd-numbered years are limited to no more than 105 days.
+9 and adjourned April 23.
+A special session began April 24.
+Under the state constitution, special sessions are limited to no more than 30 days.

 This list is updated as pension-related bills are introduced for the 2017 session.
 Please note that legislative proposals do not become law until they are passed by both houses of the Legislature and signed by the governor.
 For more information on legislation and the legislative process, visit the Washington State Legislature's website.